go-go-golems/go-go-labs/web/voyage/app.md

 - **current_prompt:** A string representing the prompt being edited or composed.
 - **prompt_history:** An array of strings representing previously created prompts.
 - **search_query:** A string representing the current search term for filtering the prompt history.
+- **checked_fragments:** An array of indices representing the currently checked prompt fragments.
+- **saved_selections:** An array of objects representing saved fragment selections.

 ---